 I read every book I could get my hands on.
 My eyes were open, but I wasn’t fully awake.
 I was eating aquatic animals, and I was consuming chickens’ eggs and cow’s milk.
 I justified my actions by declaring that I was buying “free-range” eggs and “organic” milk, as if these marketing terms absolved me from my responsibility.

 My true awakening was yet to come, and it’s the one that expanded every aspect of my life and subsequently led to the work I’m honored to do every day.
 I read a book called Slaughterhouse: The Shocking Story of Greed, Neglect, and Inhumane Treatment Inside the U.S. Meat Industry by investigative journalist Gail Eisnitz.
 In the few excruciatingly painful days it took me to read this book, I literally woke up to the truth about our treatment of animals and realized that no matter how they were raised and what they were raised for (their flesh, eggs, or milk), they all wind up in the same violent place: the slaughterhouse.
 The process of breeding, transporting, and ending young and innocent lives is ugly and violent—whether on a small farm or in a large factory-type operation—and I wanted nothing to do with it.

 The best places to connect with me are in the comments section of my blog and video posts or on Facebook, Twitter, and Instagram.
-On Facebook and Periscope is where you’ll find me broadcasting LIVE on a regular basis.
+On Facebook is where you’ll find me broadcasting LIVE on a regular basis.